littlecloudicorn/Wizard-Designer-Pal-for-canva-s-marketplace/README.md

 ![color_blindess_simulation](https://hackthons-ep-2024.s3.us-east-2.amazonaws.com/color_blindess_simulation.png)
 ### How I built it

-I built Wizard Designer Pal using a combination of Canva SDK, React, Node.js, Javascript and and TypeScript in the backend.
+I built Wizard Designer Pal using a combination of Canva SDK, React, Node.js, Javascript and and Python in the backend.
 These technologies were new to me, which made the process both challenging and rewarding.
 I spent a lot of time learning the ins and outs of these languages and frameworks, which allowed me to create a robust and user-friendly app.
 The integration of generative AI for tasks like image variation and background recommendation required careful planning and implementation, but the end result was worth the effort.

 Prompt engineering was key to the success of the project in achieving the desired results

-Initially the backend was in typescript but then I changed to a serveless architecture with Python, using Amazon Lambda and API gateway,  the cost was part of my challenges too.
+Serverless architecture with Python, using Amazon Lambda and API gateway.

 - **Potential Impact:**